In 2016-17, Warwick’s overall economic impact in the West Midlands was £1 billion.

 - 22,831 school-age children participated in Warwick Arts Centre creative learning activities.

 - 249,000 people connected with our research through public lectures, exhibitions and other activities.

 - More than 1,000 students were involved in community-focused projects in Coventry, Leamington, Kenilworth and Warwick.

-Download and read the Chancellor's Commission report, which considers the future role of Warwick in Coventry, Warwickshire and the wider region
+Download and read the Chancellor's Commission report 2016, which considered the future role of the University of Warwick in Coventry, Warwickshire and the wider region